In my last article I talked about how to find a Vietnamese girl for marriage or long term relationship.

 Meeting Her Family

-If her family invites you over for dinner, it means that you guys are having a very serious relationship.
-Good job!
+If her family invites you over for dinner at their house, it means that you guys are having a pretty serious relationship.

 At family dinners, it’s customary to let the eldest family member pick up the chopstick and start eating first.
 It shows respect.
 Also, during the meal, feel free to serve food to other people.
 This shows you are caring and the Vietnamese really appreciate this.
 Also, when you greet a senior family member, you should bow.
-To bow is one of the first things we teach our children!
+To bow is one of the first things Vietnamese parents teach their children!

 In addition, never shake hands with older female family members, but it’s not a disaster if it happens.
 Likely the handshake will be met with giggles by other family members.
 But it’s perfectly fine to shake hands with older male family members.